Azure-Samples/java-microservices-aca-lab/docs/06_lab_automation/06_openlab_automation.md

 In the Lab 2, Lab 3, Lab 4 and Lab 5 we deploy the petclinic microservice solution to Azure Container Apps step by step.
 These steps are full of details but time costing.

-In this lab, we import a new tool [azd](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/) to help deploy the solution to Azure with single command.
+In this lab, we introduce a new tool [azd](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/) to help deploy the solution to Azure with single command.

 ## Objectives

 After you complete this lab, you will be able to:

 - Get familiar with the azd tool.
-- Deploy the petclinic solution to new ACA environment.
+- Deploy the petclinic solution (with AI) to new ACA environment.
 - Test your setup.

 ## Lab Duration